Julie Gonzalo

-Julieta Susana "Julie" Gonzalo ([ˈxuli ɣonˈsalo]; born September 9, 1981) is an Argentine-born American actress.
+Julieta Susana Gonzalo ([ˈxuli ɣonˈsalo]; born September 9, 1981) is an American and Argentine actress.
 On television, she has played Parker Lee on Veronica Mars (2006–2007; 2019), Maggie Dekker on Eli Stone (2008–2009), Pamela Rebecca Barnes on the soap opera Dallas (2012–2014) and Andrea Rojas on Supergirl (2019–2021).
-She has appeared in films such as Freaky Friday (2003), Dodgeball (2004), A Cinderella Story (2004) and Christmas with the Kranks (2004).
+Since 2016, she has become a regular in made-for-TV movies on the Hallmark Channel.

 Early life

-Julieta Susana Gonzalo was born in Ciudad de Buenos Aires, Buenos Aires, Argentina.
+Julieta Susana Gonzalo was born in Buenos Aires, Argentina.
 She grew up in General San Martín Partido but when she was 8 years old, her family emigrated to Miami Beach, Florida.
 She began her career as a model, and later became interested in acting, taking theater classes.
 Gonzalo moved to Los Angeles, and made her feature film debut in the 2002 romantic comedy I'm with Lucy opposite Monica Potter.